wisroot-com/xnew/website/docs/manual/xnew.extend.md

 ---

 # xnew.extend
-`xnew.extend` extend the component function using another component function.
+it extend the component function using another one.

 ```js
 xnew.extend(component, ...args);